vives-backendprogramming/spring-boot-backend-course/lesson-04-spring-boot-intro/README.md

 **Spring Boot** changes this by embracing **"Convention over Configuration"**.
 It makes it easy to create **stand-alone, production-grade** Spring applications that you can **"just run"**.

-In this lesson, we'll discover how Spring Boot simplifies Spring development dramatically and start building our **PizzaStore API** project.
+In this lesson, we'll discover how Spring Boot simplifies Spring development dramatically and start building our **PizzaStore API** project as a demo.

 ## 🎯 Learning Objectives